 If you have not used the Journal Submission & Tracking System previously click on "New authors should register for an account."
 Fill out name, address, e-mail and other contact information requested.
 You now have a username and password.
 If you're an author, you can click on the Submit Manuscript link under Author Tasks.
 The manuscript submission process, including uploading your files, is a straightforward trip through 4 screens and should take no longer than a few minutes.
 If you have any questions, e-mail SIAM directly at email@example.com.

 Submission of a manuscript to SIFIN is representation by the author that the manuscript has not been published or submitted simultaneously for publication elsewhere.
 If the paper appeared in a preliminary form in a conference proceedings, this must be clearly indicated in both your cover letter and in a footnote on the title page of your manuscript.
-If your paper contains material (for example, tables or figures) from another published source, the previously published material must be accompanied by written permission from the author and publisher.
+If your paper contains material (for example, tables or figures) from another source, that material must be accompanied by written permission from the copyright holder.
+Permission is needed in cases of alternations to the original, as well.
 To assist referees unpublished references can also be submitted with an indication of whether they have been accepted for publication.
 Authors can suggest an editor from among those listed on the journal's masthead, but the Editors-in-Chief have the exclusive right to assign papers to members of the editorial board.
 The editors reserve the right to reject any manuscript that does not conform to the journal's standards.

 Original scholarship: A large duplication of another author's or one's own work is a sign of poor scholarship.
 There is also a copyright issue if the source is not cited.
 Your manuscript should provide proper citations, use quotation marks or indentation (for quotations of five or more lines) to indicate borrowed wording, and minimize duplication.
 Refusal by an author to make these necessary changes is grounds for rejection.